2020–2021 Students of the CVMA Senior Representatives!

 Introducing Svetlana Ponsin, SCVMA President, representing the Western College of Veterinary Medicine (WCVM)

 Growing up on her family’s grain and potato farm in St. Eustache, Manitoba Svetlana gained an appreciation for agriculture and developed a passion for animal production while attending the University of Manitoba where she pursued an Animal Systems degree in the Faculty of Agriculture.
 While in university, she worked and volunteered on various livestock operations and at veterinary clinics including the university’s Glenlea Research Station, Anderson Animal Hospital, and the Veterinary Diagnostic Services Lab to gain experience and broaden her knowledge of animals and veterinary medicine.

 In 2018, Svetlana realized her childhood dream of pursuing veterinary medicine when she accepted to WCVM.
 Currently, Svetlana is the VetPrep Representative for her class, and participates in a variety of clubs, including the equine club and her class’s merch committee.
 She is also a student member of the American Association of Swine Veterinarians and the Canadian Association of Swine Veterinarians.
-In her free time she is a flute and piccolo player in the WCVM Chamber Orchestra and over summer break enjoys spending time with horses, barrel racing and trail riding.
+In her free time, she enjoys playing the flute and is a piccolo player in the WCVM Chamber Orchestra and over summer break enjoys spending time with horses, barrel racing and trail riding.